SorkinType/Kavoon/README.md

 ## Language Coverage

-OTM says that Fruktur has 73 of 105 Latin Languages covered at 100%.
+OTM says that Kavoon has 73 of 105 Latin Languages covered at 100%.

-Atomic Age covers at 100% the following Latin languages definions from Pyfontaine:
+The following Latin languages are covered @ 100% according to the language definions in Pyfontaine:

 Afrikaans (Namibia), Afrikaans (South Africa), Albanian (Albania), Albanian (Kosovo), Albanian (Macedonia), Asu (Tanzania), Basic Latin, Basque (Spain), Bemba